 VTV launched in 2004 and currently has an expense ratio of 0.04%.
-This expense ratio makes it a low-cost ETF to own, but not as low as VTI (0.03% expense ratio).
+This expense ratio makes it a low-cost ETF, but not as low as VTI (0.03% expense ratio).

 The cost of owning VTV over VTI won’t make a significant difference since they are both low-cost ETFs.

-More importantly, is being able to achieve the asset allocation you desire.
+More important is being able to achieve the asset allocation you desire.

 VTV’s equal Admiral Fund is the Vanguard Value Index Fund Admiral Shares (VVIAX).

 Vanguard’s VTV aims to track the CRSP US Large Cap Value Index, covering domestic large-cap value equities.
 VTV has the potential to provide steady returns but comes with less diversification than other broad markets ETFs.

 Here is VTV’s performance chart: